Liberalism in Russia: Republican Party of Russia – People's Freedom Party (de facto 2010–)

+2022 Russian invasion of Ukraine

+Most liberal parties, namely Yabloko, People's Freedom Party and Russia of the Future, condemned Vladimir Putin's decision to invade Ukraine.
+Parts of the movement like New People, however, supported the war which was condemned by majority liberal activists.

 Russian Empire

 Background

 Mikhail Speransky is sometimes called the father of Russian liberalism.
 His ideas were discussed and elaborated by such 19th-century liberal republican radicals as Alexander Herzen, Boris Chicherin, and Konstantin Kavelin.
 Based on their ideals, various early 20th-century liberal parties evolved, the most important of them being the Constitutional-Democratic Party, headed by Pavel Milyukov.